-Requesting TINs.-You must make all reasonable efforts to obtain the taxpayer identification number (TIN) of the person whose debt was canceled.
+Requesting TINs.-You must make a reasonable effort to obtain the correct name and taxpayer identification number (TIN) of the person whose debt was canceled.
 You may obtain the TIN when the debt is incurred.
 If you do not obtain the TIN before the debt is canceled, you must request the debtor's TIN.
 Your request must clearly notify the debtor that the Internal Revenue Service requires the debtor to furnish its TIN and that failure to furnish such TIN subjects the debtor to a \$50 penalty imposed by the IRS.
-No particular form is required to request the TIN, but if you use Form W-9, you will satisfy the reasonable efforts requirement.
-A debtor is not required to certify his or her TIN under penalties of or Discharged? earlier.
-Use the format MMDDYY to indicate the date.
-For example, for January 7, 1995, enter 010795.
+You may use Form W-9 to request the TIN.
+However, a debtor is not required to certify his or her TIN under penalties of perjury.

 Statements to Debtors.-Furnish each debtor with Copy B of Form 1099-C or a substitute statement that complies with the requirements of Pub.
 1179.
 See part H under General Instructions earlier.
-You have furnished a statement to the debtor if it is mailed to the debtor's last known address
+You have furnished a statement to the debtor if it is mailed to the debtor's last known address.

 Box 1.-Enter the date the debt was canceled.
-See When Is a Debt Canceled
+See When Is a Debt Canceled or Discharged? earlier.
+Use the format MMDDYY to indicate the date.
+For example, for January 23, 1996, enter 012396.